 Most curry powders are a mix of coriander, turmeric, cumin, fenugreek, garlic, ginger and chili pepper, although the combination varies slightly depending on the recipe.
 You can have fun and try different type of curry powders until you find your favorite.
 I like using this store bought curry powder from Frontier.

 Also, you could try making your own curry powder mix!
 Check out this simple homemade curry powder recipe, you never know, you might already have everything you need in your pantry!

 Why you will love this chickpea and spinach curry stew

 - The delicious robust taste coming from the curry powder is paired with the mildly sweet coconut milk.
 This classic duo is a perfect combination of creamy, sweet and spicy that is so hard to resist.

 - Curry flavors combine very well with ingredients that are somehow bland.
 This curry stew does just that: it brings some glow and attention to some veggies your might find unexcitable otherwise.

-Chickpea and vegetable curry stew
+Chickpea and spinach curry

 - 1 onion chopped in 1 inch pieces